Kshthymyla/NextSupernation/README.md

 # NextSupernation
-The purpose of this project is to start a collaborative effort to guess what the next supernation might look like.
+The purpose of this project is to start a collaborative effort to design what the next supernation might look like.
-I'll start with writing my ideas, and hopefully other people would provide constructive criticism and share their ideas.
+I'll start with writing my ideas, and hopefully other people will provide constructive criticism and share their ideas.

 ## Government Structure
-The federal government governs only the shared resources, such as military, police, environment protection, immigration.
+The federal government governs only shared resources, such as military, police, environment protection, immigration.
 Private sector takes care of all the things that are not intrinsically shared, such as education, health care, etc.
 The country is divided into states.
 The land of each state was originally purchased by an entity (individual or a group).
 The entity becomes the state government and sets the state law.
 State sells or rents portions of its land to sub-entities.